 Name Address Q1 What measures did you have installed? (tick all that apply) Loft insulation Cavity wall insulation New heating system New heating controls Thermostatic radiator valves Q2 How satisfied were you with the quality of work undertaken by the installers?
 Very satisfied Quite satisfied Neither satisfied nor dissatisfied Not very satisfied Not at all satisfied Q3 Is your home warmer than before the energy saving measure(s) were installed?
 Yes No Don't know Q4 Are your fuel bills lower since the energy saving measures(s) installed?
 (May not be applicable if no fuel bill has been received since installation).
-Yes No If yes, please comment Q5 Were you given energy saving advice at the same time as the work was carried out?
+Yes No If yes, please comr ment Q5 Were you given energy saving advice at the same time as the work was carried out?
 Yes No Q6 How would you rate this energy advice?
-Excellent Good Satisfactory Poor Very Poor Q7 Overall, how would you rate the energy Excellent NISEP [59] September 2013 saving scheme?
+Excellent Good Satisfactory Poor Very Poor Q7 Overall, how would you rate the energy Excellent NISEP [60] September 201 4

+saving scheme?
+Good

+Satisfactory

+Poor

+Very Poor

+,

 If you have any additional comments about any aspect of the work carried out, please use the space below.

-Thank you for taking time to complete the questionnaire, this information is very useful to us to ensure we get the best out of future Northern Ireland Sustainable Energy Programme schemes.
+Thank you for taking time to complete the questionnaire, this information is useful to us to ensure we get the best out of future Northern Ireland Sustain -

+Energy Programme schemes.